Designing The Right Test Slates for Your Machine

 Important Test Slates for Every Machine Application

-If you are doing routine oil analysis testing, then, well and good.
-Check your current test parameters if they include the following test slates per application:
+If you perform routine oil analysis, that’s a good start.
+Check whether your current test parameters include the recommended test slates for each application.

-With diesel engines that have hundreds of moving parts, it is important to measure and manage contaminants such as coolant, fuel, and excessive soot loading.
-Engine typically requires oil that is high in additive content.
-Because fuel combustion is part of its process, which produces carbon dioxide, it makes sense to monitor its level of additives using total base number (TBN).
+Diesel engines have hundreds of moving parts, so it’s crucial to measure and manage contaminants such as coolant, fuel, and excessive soot.
+These engines typically require oil high in additives.
+Because fuel combustion produces carbon dioxide, monitor additive levels using the Total Base Number (TBN) test.

 Hydraulics